Roudouallec

 Roudouallec ([ʁudwalɛk]; Roudoualleg) is a commune in the Morbihan department of Brittany in north-western France.
 Inhabitants of Roudouallec are called in French Roudouallecois.

 Geography

 Roudouallec is located 32 km northeast of Quimper and 88 km northwest of Vannes.
 The village lies on the southern slope of the Montagnes Noires (french, Black mountains).

 Neighboring communes

 Roudouallec is border by Gourin to the east, by Guiscriff and Scaër to the south, by Leuhan and Saint-Goazec to the west and by Spézet to the north.

 Map

 Population

-Roudouallec's population peaked at 1,656 in 1911 and declined to 705 in 2019.
-This represents a 57.4% decrease in total population since the peak census figure.
+Roudouallec's population peaked at 1,656 in 1911 and declined to 702 in 2020.
+This represents a 58% decrease in total population since the peak census figure.

 History

+The area around Roudouallac is represented on the Saint-Bélec slab, dating to the early Bronze Age and identified as the earliest known map that can be tied to a specific location.

 Nicolas Le Grand, tailor born in Roudouallec in 1852 emigrated in 1881 to the United States.
 He was followed by other inhabitants.